kmartyn30/Credit-Risk-Analysis/README.md

  *The naive random oversampling was resampling training data with the naive random oversampling algorithm result counter low risk 51366 and high risk same resample 51366.
 ![image](https://user-images.githubusercontent.com/107796290/203409713-2aac84e9-4da6-4352-a066-2c4220489f18.png)

-* Another review and decribe the balance accuracy scores of y_test and y_predict which calculated 0.6571840065203901.
+* Another review and describe the balance accuracy scores of y_test and y_predict which calculated 0.6571840065203901.
 From the predicting values within the test set against the model.
 The y_tests the outcome from the original data set.
 The accuract score is a 65 percentange of the model correct at the time.

 * Next, recorded the confusion_matrix to calculate an array:
 ![image](https://user-images.githubusercontent.com/107796290/203402614-6845fd59-c6e0-494e-850a-8571838e197e.png)

-* Another imbalanced classification report demosted the high-risk and low risk loans.
+* Another imbalanced classification report showed the high-risk and low risk loans.
 ![2022-11-22 13 36 01](https://user-images.githubusercontent.com/107796290/203394571-34cbe97b-3761-4931-bd8b-8ee067b72933.png)

-  - According to the table:
+  - According to the table the imblanced classifiction report breaks down the precision, recall, F1 support for credit risk.
+In order to predict and validate the model.
+The SVM model cis to predict the data set.
+The F1 average/total implicated is low high- risk 0.01 and low- risk is moderate 0.57.

 **SMOTE**